 All speed tests are direct assessments of athlete speed and potential indicators for talent identification.
 While speed tests are very useful in sports performance and sports medicine, they are often a logistical challenge with groups, unmotivated athletes, or athletes with unacceptable readiness levels.
-Athlete speed is a valued characteristic in sports, and testing it properly so the information is useful requires following a protocol, as well as having the right equipment and staff.
+Athlete speed is a valued characteristic in sports, and testing it properly requires following a protocol, as well as having the right equipment and staff.
 This guide will discuss common tests, equipment like timing gates, and proper set-up for the most accurate results.

 The best practices in speed tests, ranging from short acceleration qualities to maximal velocity ability to fitness levels with repeated sprint scoring.
 In addition to the popular tests themselves, this guide tells you how to analyze and interpret the data for training and conditioning needs.